Influencing and Persuasion Skills

-arget Audience: For individuals who want to increase their personal effectiveness and be able to influence others more effectively.
+Target Audience: For individuals who want to improve their influencing and persuasion skills.

 Brief Outline: The course is designed to build the skills and confidence of individuals who need to gain support for ideas and motivate others to advance the objectives of the organisation and influence outcomes.
 The content will cover:

 - Influencing Opportunities